AnnaT1990/SAR_forecast_experiment/2022-2023_48h_experiment/one_flow_package/README.md

 The main script **`full_batch_processing.py`** runs the complete pipeline for each pair of Sentinel-1 SAR images.

 ### What the script does
 1. Collects and pairs Sentinel-1 SAFE files (SAR1, SAR2).
 2. Defines SAR and model domains at different resolutions.
 3. Retrieves and integrates model drift fields for the SAR time period.
-4. Warps SAR1 using model drift and compares with observed SAR2.
-5. Runs feature tracking and pattern matching on HH and HV polarisations.
+4. Estimates drift directly between SAR1 and SAR2 using feature tracking and pattern matching.
+5. Warps SAR1 twice:
+   - once using the model drift fields,
+   - once using the retrieved SAR drift fields.
+6. Compares both warped SAR1 images against observed SAR2.
-6. Produces plots, metrics, and `.npz` data files for each SAR pair.
+7. Produces plots, metrics, and `.npz` data files for each SAR pair.

 ### What outputs you get